JuliaLang/julia/doc/src/index.md

 ### [Disadvantages of Julia](@id man-disadvantages-of-julia)

-  * It is difficult to generate self-contained binaries or libraries such as .exe, .dll, .so, and impossible to generate small self-contained binaries with very fast runtimes
+  * It is difficult to generate self-contained binaries or libraries such as .exe, .dll, .so, and prohibitively difficult to generate small self-contained binaries with very fast runtimes
   * Slow compile times - for example, it takes too long to generate the first plot
   * When using deeply nested types or functions, error messages can be confusing and too verbose